jouniwho/node_js_web_server/README.md

 For me to learn the basics.

 All the code is either from
- Build Your Own Web Server From Scratch In Node.JS https://build-your-own.org/webserver/ or
+ Build Your Own Web Server From Scratch In Node.JS \n https://build-your-own.org/webserver/ or\n
-From: How to Build a Web Server with Node JS | Node.js Tutorials for Beginners https://youtu.be/3ZAKY-CDKog?feature=shared
+From: How to Build a Web Server with Node JS | Node.js Tutorials for Beginners\n https://youtu.be/3ZAKY-CDKog?feature=shared